 An introduction to graphic design focusing on the foundation of graphics through design principles and elements.
-Topics over conceptual thinking, uses of typography & symbols, advertising & motion, logos, corporate identity, environmental & packaging design will be covered.
-Prerequisite: AR 130 Design Software, G-AR 101 Drawing I and AR 103 Elementary Design strongly recommended.
+Topics over conceptual thinking, uses of typography and symbols, layout, advertising, branding, environmental and packaging design, motion and web layout will be covered.
+Prerequisite: AR 130 Design Software.
 (Fall)